-Mirrorless cameras and DSLRs tend to come to a draw when comparing optical quality, image sensors, technical aspects, and adeptness at shooting conditions.
+Mirrorless cameras and DSLRs tend to come to a draw.
+(When you compare optical quality, image sensors, technical aspects, and adeptness at shooting conditions.)

 Both are equally spectacular, with each model having their own pros and cons (of course).
 And it does come down a lot to personal choice.

 Now that we’ve gotten this information out of the way, on to the review!

 The technical specifications of this camera are what attracted me to it in the first place.

 According to the manufacturer’s website, the Sony a7R III sports the following: